 Week 32 - Subject-Verb agreement and it’s implied usage.

-Week 33 - Subject-Verb agreement advanced understanding of usage and incorporating the same in language.
+Week 33 - Subject-Verb agreement advanced understanding of the usage and incorporating the same in language.

 Week 34 - Understanding the word ‘wish,’ the difference and correct usage.